speckdavid/symk/README.md

 ```console
 ./fast-downward.py domain.pddl problem.pddl --search "symk_bd(plan_selection=top_k(num_plans=**k**,dump_plans=false))"
 ```

+If you are interested in more options, you can run `./fast-downward.py --search -- --help symk_bd` to view the help for `symk_bd`.

 Note that with `./fast-downward.py --plan-file sas_plan dom...` you can specify the path and name of the generated plan files (here: `sas_plan`), and by setting the `dump_plans` argument to `true`, all plans found will also be dumped to the console.